 He read it aloud: “Chastity is for lovers.”
 He furrowed his brow and tilted his head, perplexed by what he had read.
 “How can chastity be for lovers if it means you can’t have sex?” he asked.
 What I said surprised him:

-I explained why, what chastity is, and how it differs from abstinence in a column I wrote last year for the Tampa Bay Times.
-Today, I invite you to do two things:
+I explained why, what chastity is, and how it differs from abstinence in a column I wrote for the Tampa Bay Times.
+Click here to read it.

 Caught a zika virus segment on the Today Show this morning in which a doctor discussed that the virus can be sexually transmitted.
 And she had advice for couples who are at risk.